vtripathi04/zenfinity-dashboard/README.md

 ## 🌍 Deployment

-This project is configured for deployment on **Vercel**.
+This project is deployed on **Vercel**.

+**Note on API Proxying:**
+Since the backend API does not support CORS for direct browser requests, this project uses a dual-proxy strategy:
-* A `vercel.json` file is included to handle API proxying, resolving CORS issues by rewriting requests to the Zenfinity backend.
+* **Local Development:** Uses `vite.config.ts` to proxy requests to the backend.
-* To deploy, simply import your repository into Vercel.
-The configuration will be detected automatically.
+* **Production (Vercel):** Uses a `vercel.json` rewrite rule to transparently forward API calls, ensuring secure and seamless data fetching.

 ## 💡 Implementation Notes